squaredproject/Entwined/README.md

 have a few trees, some have each.
 To run a given installation, use the `oldlx` installation directory to pick a given installation!

+# New in 2022, the newest version of [LX Studio](http://http://lx.studio/) Chromatik!

+Chromatik is the newest platform for art lighting made by [Mark Slee](https://mcslee.com/).
+The latest version of LX Studio, it runs without the Processing engine, avoiding complexity and making the software faster and easier to install.

+Chromatik is the way to run Entwined!
+Please see the readme in the Chromatik directory.

+The `oldlx` directory continues to exist, and supports all the versions before 2022.

 # Running Entwined and the Simulator

 Entwined is intended to be run with processing.
 The "renderer" runs in Java,